Nigel Harrison

 Nigel began playing piano aged 5 and clarinet aged 11.
 He was a Junior Exhibitioner at Trinity College of Music.
 He studied clarinet privately under Alan Hartwell, and was principal clarinet of the Stoneleigh Youth Orchestra.
 Subsequently, while at Medical School he sang leads in 5 Gilbert and Sullivan Operettas and played two piano concertos with the Charing Cross Hospital orchestra.

-He joined the RAF as a medical officer (1979-1996), after which he took up the position of Consultant Cardiologist at Noble’s Hospital and rediscovered his music, becoming principal clarinet of the Manx Sinfonia and IOMSO, and played the Krommer Double Clarinet concerto with his colleague Graham Platt.
+He joined the RAF as a medical officer (1979-1996), after which he took up the position of Consultant Cardiologist at Noble’s Hospital and rediscovered his music, becoming principal clarinet of Manx Sinfonia and IOMSO, and played the Krommer Double Clarinet concerto with his colleague Graham Platt.